 This post may contain affiliate links.
 This means we may earn money or products from the companies mentioned in this post.

-So you want to pay off debt, but you have NO clue where to start.
+So you want to pay off debt quickly, but you have NO clue where to start.

 You’re in the right place!